lesommer/lesommer.github.io/publications.md

  1. Lguensat et al. Deep Learning for the filtering of wave motions from sparse observations of sea surface height.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. Frezat H., **J. Le Sommer**, R. Fablet, G. Balarac, R. Lguensat.
 A posteriori learning of quasi-geostrophic turbulence parametrization.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. Jamet et al. Non-local eddy-mean kinetic energy transfers in submesoscale-permitting ensemble simulations.
 In preparation.
- 1. Leroux et al. Ensemble quantification of short-term predictabilityof the ocean dynamics at kilometric-scale resolution : a western mediteranean test case.
-In preparation.

 ## Submitted papers and papers in revision
+ 1. Leroux et al. Ensemble quantification of short-term predictability of ocean dynamics at kilometric-scale resolution : a Western Mediteranean test case.
+Submitted to *Ocean Science*.
  1. Uchida T., **J. Le Sommer**, et al. Cloud-based framework for inter-comparing submesoscale permitting realistic ocean models.
 Submitted to *Geophysical Model Development*.
  1. Ajayi A., **J. Le Sommer**, et al. On the modulation of kinetic energy transfers by internal gravity waves.
 Submitted to  *Geophysical Research Letters*.
 Eartharxiv preprint doi:[10.31223/X5204J](https://doi.org/10.31223/X5204J).
  1. Uchida T., Q. Jamet, W.K.
 Dewar, D. Balwada, **J. Le Sommer** and T. Penduff.
 Diagnosing the thickness-weighted averaged eddy-mean flow interaction in an eddying North Atlantic ensemble.
 Submitted to *Journal of Advances in Modeling Earth Systems*, ESSOAr preprint doi:[10.1002/essoar.10504082.1](http://www.essoar.org/doi/10.1002/essoar.10504082.1), under revision.